kame-hameha/ml_project/README.md

 ## 3. Clone repository and change script/s to fit your needs:
 ### 3.1 Install software:
+Description:
+- Flash image to SD-card,
+- update system,
-Description: Flash image to SD-card, update system, install software, libs and APIs as described in the file
+- install software, libs and APIs as described in the file

 File: software.bash

+(this is not a shell script that installs everything by running it, just copy&paste line-by-line and hit enter to install stuff)

 ### 3.2 Create a dataset of your choice